medplum/medplum/packages/docs/docs/tutorials/bots/bots-in-production.md

 ## Setting up your Permissions

-Because Bots important or sensitive code, it's important to prevent unauthorized users from modifying your Bots.
+Because Bots contain important or sensitive code, it's important to prevent unauthorized users from modifying your Bots.
 Medplum uses the [client credentials workflow](/docs/tutorials/security/client-credentials) authenticate the [Medplum CLI](https://github.com/medplum/medplum/tree/main/packages/cli).

 First, you should create a Client Application on the Medplum Server by following [these directions](/docs/tutorials/security/client-credentials).